 - When algae and aquatic weeds die they are broken down by bacteria.
 Bacteria consume oxygen during the decomposition process and make it difficult for fish and other aquatic life to survive.
 Excess weeds and reduced oxygen levels also contribute to winter fish kills in shallow lakes.

 - When organic materials such as manure, pet wastes, leaves, and grass clippings enter a lake or stream they are broken down by bacteria.
 The decomposition process reduces oxygen levels in the water and may release ammonia.
 Low oxygen levels and ammonia combined with warm temperatures can kill fish.

 Runoff pollution upsets the delicate balance of aquatic communities, forces fish and wildlife that require clean water to find new homes, and ruins recreational opportunities.
 We don't have to settle for streams and lakes that are brown with sediment and green with algae.
 Individuals and communities can take steps to improve water quality.

 The City Engineer, Engineering Inspectors and Public Works crew are well trained to identify, inspect and monitor storm water impacts of illicit discharges.

-If you have seen or know of any illicit discharge into the City’s storm water system, please call the Citizen Request line at (772) 581-0111.
+If you have seen or know of any illicit discharge into the City’s stormwater system, please call Code Enforcement at (772) 388-4436.
+Calls must not be anonymous.

 More information can be obtained from your City's Clean Water Program coordinator at email@example.com.